jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 * Send commands to the dVRK

 All the messages are serialized in JSON.
-This way you can use any existing JSON parser to serialized/de-serialize the messages.
-These messages are also somewhat human readable so it makes debugging easier.
+This way you can use any existing JSON parser to serialized/deserialize the messages.
+These messages are also somewhat human-readable, so it makes debugging easier.
 The main drawbacks of the text based serialization are the computing coast and lost of accuracy for floating point numbers.
 We found that in most cases, the ease of integration outweighs these